Introduction to the SteamPipe Content System

 See Customizing a gold master

 for more details on customizing your retail install disk.

-By default, all content is always encrypted, on all retail disc and on all content servers.
-Each depot has a unique decryption key, and the back-end will provide these keys to owners upon request.
-Switching a game to preload mode means these keys won't be given to owners anymore.
-Owners can download the content, but it stays encrypted on the users' disc and can't be played.
-Once the game becomes officially available, preload mode must be disabled.
-At this point, users will receive depot decryption keys within minutes, and then will be able to decrypt the preloaded content and play the game.
+By default, all content is always encrypted, on all retail discs and on all content servers.
+Switching a game to preload mode means owners can download the content, but it stays encrypted on the users' disk and can't be played.
+Once the game becomes officially released, Steam will decrypt the preloaded content and the user can play the game.

 Switching a game to preload mode is recommended in these cases: